A layout should make sense — visually and mechanically.

 Y

-It used to be a much more frequent key when we weren't getting free on death.
+It used to be much more useful when we weren't getting free on death.

 I bind to R as courier's "Ultimate" ability.

-This is not for flavor — this is a mandatory bind, and it has to be easily accessible.
+This is not for flavor — this is a mandatory bind.
+It has to be easily accessible.

 Emotional Damage is a real thing, as is Emotional Support.